This program helps you keep your health insurance if you lose your job.

-COBRA (the acronym for the federal mouthful “Consolidated Omnibus Budget Reconciliation Act”) is your chance to continue coverage if you lose health insurance.
+COBRA (the acronym for the federal mouthful “Consolidated Omnibus Budget Reconciliation Act”), also known as continuation of health coverage, is your chance to continue coverage if you lose health insurance.

 You may lose your health benefits if you quit your job, your company lays you off, your hours are reduced to part time, your employer files for Chapter 11 bankruptcy, you are the dependent and the primary policy holder spouse or parent dies, you get divorced, or you are too old to be covered under your parent’s health insurance.
 You may also want COBRA if you change jobs and your new employer’s health insurance doesn’t start right away.